survivejs/webpack-book/manuscript/packages/01_consuming.md

 2. Get the contents of the `main` field.
 If it doesn't exist, default to *<package>/index.js*.
 3. Resolve to the `main` file.

 The general lookup algorithm respects an environment variable `NODE_PATH`.
 If you are using Unix, you can patch it through `NODE_PATH=$NODE_PATH:./demo`.
-The call can be included at the beginning of a *package.json* scripts to tweak `NODE_PATH` temporarily, although it's better to avoid this if possible.
+The call can be included at the beginning of a *package.json* scripts to tweak `NODE_PATH` temporarily.

 You can tweak webpack's module resolution through the `resolve.modules` field: